 Sector Economic Insights

+Pharma, notably ‘Big pharma’ actors are facing criticism and scepticism from governments and public opinion over the lack of transparency in pricing.
+Calls for greater transparency from pharmaceutical industry players are coming not only from the United States, but also from around the world.
+In May 2019, the World Health Organisation (WHO) requested that drug companies disclose their methodology for setting the prices charged to payers.
 Payers have certain tools at their disposal to limit the budget impact of expensive drugs.
-In addition to having policyholders share in payment, payers, particularly in Western Europe, have set up cost-benefit assessment systems for each therapy.
-This value-based approach allows the UK’s National Institute for HealthCare Excellence (NICE), for example, to refuse to reimburse a drug if it does not significantly improve the survival or quality of life (measured in monetary terms) of patients in the National Health Service (NHS) England.
-These methodologies are increasingly being implemented in emerging countries, particularly with regard to certain pilot programs of private health insurers, who see this as an opportunity to reduce, with generics, the costs of public health systems.
+One of those is the fact that, in addition to having policyholders sharing payments, payers, particularly in Western Europe, have set up ‘cost-benefit’ assessment systems for each therapy.
+For example, in the UK, this value-based approach allows the country’s National Institute for Clinical Excellence (NICE), to refuse to reimburse a drug if it does not significantly improve the survival or quality of life (measured in monetary terms) of patients treated by the National Health Service (NHS) in England.
+These methodologies are increasingly being implemented in emerging countries, particularly with regard to certain pilot programmes of private health insurers, who see this as an opportunity to reduce, with generics, the costs of public health systems.

-Last update : February 2020
+Last update : December 2020